 loop is a simplified version of the for

-loop, designed specifically for iterating through collections like arrays or lists.
+loop, designed for iterating through collections like arrays, lists, or dictionaries.

 Example in Python: